Read the F1 2017 Update 1.13 Patch Notes

 F1 2017 Update 1.13 Fixes Bugs, View the Patch Notes

 A brand new F1 2017 update is now available for download, and it brings with it some changes.
-New in F1 2017 update 1.13 are multiple bug fixes, including one nasty bug where the AI was pitting every lap “after multiple weather transitions.
+New in F1 2017 update 1.13 are multiple bug fixes, including one nasty bug where the AI was pitting “every lap after multiple weather transitions.”
 Also fixed was a “bug where players will spawn on top of each other on the grid if posting the same time in an online qualifying session.”

 Check out the F1 2017 update 1.13 patch notes below: